-Santa Ana College has authority under its Board of Trustees to operate as a degree granting institution due to continuous accreditation by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, an institutional accreditation body recognized by the Commission on Recognition of Postsecondary Accreditation and the United States Department of Education.
+Santa Ana College has authority under its Board of Trustees to operate as a degree granting institution due to continuous accreditation, reaffirmed in February 2015 by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, an institutional accreditation body recognized by the Commission on Recognition of Postsecondary Accreditation and the United States Department of Education.
 This authority is noted on the first page of the Santa Ana Catalog.
-58